Amakon Women Empowerment

 As Mercy Ships Canada continues to navigate the challenges resulting from the COVID-19 pandemic, we are mindful that many individuals, families, businesses, and charities are wrestling through very similar realities.
 We may not all be ‘in the same boat’ so to speak, but we are certainly sailing through the same storm together.

-As a response to the pandemic, Mercy Ships Canada felt inspired to share the encouraging stories of individuals and organizations demonstrating #SmallActsBigDifference in this difficult season.
+As a response to the pandemic, Mercy Ships Canada felt inspired to share the inspiring humanitarian work of individuals and organizations who are demonstrating #SmallActsBigDifference in this difficult season.

 Amakon Women Empowerment (AWE) – a community non-profit in Regina, Saskatchewan helping disadvantaged women succeed – is among those especially affected these past many months, forced to pivot their operations and programs in response to new public health and safety measures.
 Yet Founder and CEO, Jane Ekong remains committed to finding ways to continue supporting clients whose ability to access the organization’s services has been significantly compromised.